-You will be providing your child's skin cells solely for the advancement of knowledge of childhood neurological diseases and stem cell research.
-There will be no direct benefit to you or your child from these procedures.
+You will be providing your skin cells solely for the advancement of knowledge of childhood neurological diseases and stem cell research.
+There will be no direct benefit to you from these procedures.
 Dr. Gleeson may learn more about the disease in your family, and possibly design new therapies.
-This knowledge may help your child or others with the disease in the future.
+This knowledge may help you or others with the disease in the future.

-Can you choose to not to have your child participate or withdraw from the study without penalty or loss of benefits?
+Can you choose to not participate or withdraw from the study without penalty or loss of benefits?

 Participation in research is entirely voluntary.
 You may refuse to participate or withdraw at any time without penalty or loss of benefits to which you are entitled.
-If you decide that you no longer wish to continue in this study, you will be requested to contact the research team at contact@gleesonlab.org or 858-246-0547 and indicate that you would like your child's skin cells and/or their derivative cells to be discarded.
-Please note that this may be possible only if your child's skin cells or their derivative cells have not been widely distributed to other researchers.
+If you decide that you no longer wish to continue in this study, you will be requested to contact the research team at contact@gleesonlab.org or 858-246-0547 and indicate that you would like your skin cells and/or their derivative cells to be discarded.
+Please note that this may be possible only if your skin cells or their derivative cells have not been widely distributed to other researchers.

-You and your child will be told if any important new information is found during the course of this study that may affect your wanting to continue.
+You will be told if any important new information is found during the course of this study that may affect your wanting to continue.

-Can your child be withdrawn from the study without your consent?
+Can you be withdrawn from the study without your consent?

-Your child may be withdrawn from the study if your child does not agree to the instructions given you by the study personnel.
+You may be withdrawn from the study if you do not follow the instructions given you by the study personnel.